relaycorp/veraid-website/src/pages/spec.md

 - `organisationCertificate` is the organisation's self-issued X.509 certificate.
 - `signature` is a CMS `ContentInfo` containing a `SignedData` structure.

+VeraId supports two types of signature bundles, which share the same structure but differ in their content and verification process:

-The `SignedData` structure within the `signature` field contains:
+1. **Member signatures:** The `SignedData` structure contains:

    - The member certificate (and any intermediate certificates if applicable).
-- The digital signature over the content.
+   - The digital signature over the content, produced using the member's private key.
    - Signature attributes, including the VeraId signature metadata.
    - Optionally, the signed content itself (for encapsulated signatures).

+2. **Organisation signatures:** The `SignedData` structure contains:
+   - The digital signature over the content, produced using the organisation's private key.
+   - Signature attributes, including the VeraId signature metadata.
+   - The member attribution attribute identifying the member who authored the content.
+   - Optionally, intermediate certificates if the organisation uses a certification path.
+   - Optionally, the signed content itself (for encapsulated signatures).

+The signature type is determined by the presence of the member attribution attribute: if present, it's an organisation signature; if absent, it's a member signature.

 For detached signatures, the plaintext content must be provided separately during verification.